lucasxsong/bruteRSA/README.md

 # crypt

 A few assorted tools that I'm working on to help understand cryptography better.
-Disclaimer: works upon secure principles but is not secure at all.
+Disclaimer: based upon secure principles but is not secure at all.

 ## rsaKeygen